 “Since you’re here often, if you only have one night in town, where would you go to eat?”
 Our guide asked, “Do you like Italian?”
 I responded, “I do if it’s good.”
 Without hesitation, he told us to go to Dahl and DiLuca.
 I asked why he didn’t recommend it to the other tour group guests and he said, “When people are in Sedona, they don’t want to eat Italian.
 If I don’t recommend a steak place, they’re usually disappointed.”

 I’ve used the question several times since then.
-The most recent one was when we were visiting London and staying at the Great Northern Hotel near King’s Cross Station.
+On a trip to London, we stayed at the Great Northern Hotel near King’s Cross Station.
 The front desk was really trying to help us find somewhere to eat, but their British politeness kept getting in the way.
 I finally just asked, “Where do you like to eat that’s nearby?”

 That broke the ice, and we suddenly had five different suggestions and reasons why they liked each one.
 Perfect!
-We ended up going to a fantastic Greek restaurant called The Greek Larder, which I’ve now learned has closed as of this year.
-Guess we’ll have to try a new restaurant our next time we’re in town.
-(We did, and here are some of the places we visited).
+We ended up going to a fantastic Greek restaurant which has unfortunately closed since our visit.

 Every time I forget about the power of this one question, a situation usually comes up where it is the perfect thing to ask.